garyns/npmtool/README.md

 ### Configuration - npmtool.json

-Here is a details example of `npmtool.json`.
+Here is a detailed example of `npmtool.json`.
 It needs to reside in the base folder with your modules.

 ```
 {